 Storage Tanks Database Web Application Help Document will assist in the navigation of the database.

 The Iowa DNR UST Section is pleased to announce that the new web-based RBCA application is available and will replace Versions 2.51 and 3.0 of the RBCA software.
+The new web-based application will be used for new and revised Tier 2 Reports, and Site Monitoring Reports.
 All features and functions of the RBCA software have been preserved in the web-based application.
 Please review the FAQ document posted below prior to using the new application for RBCA purposes.
-At this time (02/06/2017), the new web-based application will be used for new and revised Tier 2 Reports.
-Site Monitoring Reports will still be completed in the RBCA software until the SMR module is completed.
-Additional instructions will be forthcoming when the SMR application is complete.

 Risk Based Corrective Action (RBCA) Application FAQ